Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Myth #1: Acne Is Caused By Eating Oily Foods

-Eating oily foods does not directly make your skin oily.
+Eating oily foods does not automatically make your skin oily.

-Oil production is largely controlled by hormones, genetics and skin biology.
+Sebum production is influenced largely by hormones, genetics and the biology of your skin.

 Myth #2: One Chocolate Bar Causes Pimples

-Acne usually develops because of multiple factors acting together over time.
+Acne usually develops because multiple factors act together over time.
+Chocolate itself has not been conclusively established as a direct cause of acne.

 Myth #3: Cutting Out Entire Food Groups Cures Acne